vedala/kalyanv_blog/_drafts/2021-02-06-deploy-application-to-aws-using-aws-cli-part-3b-application.md

 ## Application Repository

-As I mentioned in Part 1 - Introduction post, I decided to use the application developed as part of Miguel Grinberg's Flask Mega Tutorial.
+As I mentioned in [Part 1 - Introduction]({{ site.baseurl }} {% link _posts/2021-02-04-deploy-applications-to-aws-using-aws-cli-part-1-introduction.md %}) post, I decided to use the application developed as part of Miguel Grinberg's [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

 Since the focus of this blog series is on deploying to AWS.
 I decided to keep the application simple.
-Therefore, I cloned the application as it stands at Chapter 9 of Grinberg's series.
-In addition, I apply the minor modifications needed to use the `python-dotenv` package as described in Chapter 15.
+Therefore, I cloned the application as it stands at [Chapter 9: Pagination](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ix-pagination) of Grinberg's series.
+In addition, I apply the minor modifications needed to use the `python-dotenv` package as described in [Chapter 15](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xv-a-better-application-structure).

 To summarize:
 * Start with application with modifitions upto and including Chapter 9 of Grinberg's tutorial.
 * Apply changes related to `python-dotenv` as described in Chapter 15.

-I made these modifications and pushed the changes to the `microblog_cli` repository here.
+I made these modifications and pushed the changes to [microblog_cli](https://github.com/vedala/microblog_cli) repository.

 ## Preparing an EC2 Instance to Host the Application